jeetsinghb/js-series/README.md

 # js-series
-A code repo for javascript series at Chai aur Code YT Channel
+A code repo for the javascript series from Chai aur Code YT Channel, plus self-learning.

 # References